CHAPTER DEVELOPMENT GUIDE

 An EVP is likely unnecessary if there is a co-presidency.
 Otherwise, the VP assists the President in carrying out their duties and can serve as the President’s proxy.

-Vice President, Events
+Vice President of Events

 The VP of Events plans organizes and manages all events organized by the chapter, e.g. internal competition.
 They plan necessary materials, obtain speakers if necessary, and develop schedules.
 They can be assisted by a Director of Logistics.